Saratov Interactive Map

 Dietz, Jacob E. (2005) History of the Volga German Colonists.
 American Historical Society of Germans from Russia, 462 pp. (In Russian: История поволжских немцев-колонистов, written in 1917, published in 1997).

 Miho, Antonela and Jarotschkin, Alexandra and Zhuravskaya, Ekaterina.
-(2023) Diffusion of Gender Norms: Evidence from Stalin's Ethnic Deportation.
-Journal of the European Economic Association, forthcoming.
+(2024) Diffusion of Gender Norms: Evidence from Stalin's Ethnic Deportation.
+Journal of the European Economic Association, Volume 22, Issue 2, April 2024, Pages 475–527.